-(1) These amounts do not represent cash compensation paid to the named individuals.
+- (1) These amounts do not represent cash compensation paid to the named individuals.
 These non-cash amounts represent the aggregate grant date fair value of the restricted stock units as computed in accordance with the FASB Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-For a discussion of the assumptions made in the valuation of the awards, see the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Share-Based Compensation" and Note 2 to the audited financial statements included our Annual Report on Form 10-K for the year ended December 31, 2023.

-(2) Under our Non-Employee Director Compensation Plan, Mr. Fletcher elected to receive 3,486 shares of our common stock in lieu of cash fees totaling \$23,247.

-(3) Represents the grant date fair value of restricted stock units awarded following our 2023 Annual Meeting of Stockholders, of 17,153 shares.

-(4) Under our Non-Employee Director Compensation Plan, Mr. Girin elected to receive 4,335 shares of our common stock in lieu of cash fees totaling \$28,910.

-(5) Under our Non-Employee Director Compensation Plan, Mr. Richards elected to receive 6,730 shares of our common stock in lieu of cash fees totaling \$44,882.
+For a discussion of the assumptions made in the valuation of the awards, see the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Share-Based Compensation" and Note 2 to the audited financial statements included our Annual Report on Form 10-K for the year ended December 31, 2024. - (2) Under our Non-Employee Director Compensation Plan, Mr. Fletcher elected to receive 2,812 shares of our common stock in lieu of cash fees totaling \$22,829. - In accordance with the Non-Employee Director Compensation Plan, this reflects the grant on May 16, 2024 of 21,093 restricted share units to each non-employee director under the Fifth Amended and Restated 2013 Incentive Compensation Plan.
+Subject to the director's continued service, the restricted share unit awards vest on the earlier of May 16, 2025 or the day immediately preceding the next annual meeting of stockholders after the 2024 annual meeting.
+The Company's closing common share price on May 16, 2024 was \$6.40. - (4) Under our Non-Employee Director Compensation Plan, Mr. Girin elected to receive 3,352 shares of our common stock in lieu of cash fees totaling \$26,542. - (5) Under our Non-Employee Director Compensation Plan, Dr. Liau elected to receive 1,443 shares of our common stock in lieu of cash fees totaling \$11,719. - (6) Under our Non-Employee Director Compensation Plan, Mr. Richards elected to receive 5,429 shares of our common stock in lieu of cash fees totaling \$44,087.

+We adopted the 2013 Non-Employee Director Equity Incentive Plan ("DEIP") in December 2013 to enable us to attract, retain and motivate non-employee directors of outstanding ability through the granting of stock-based awards.
+Of the 14,250 shares of common stock that were eligible for issuance pursuant to awards made under the DEIP, 2,500 shares of common stock were subject to options outstanding as of December 31, 2024, with a weighted average exercise price of \$41.60 per share and expiring in June 2025.
+Although the DEIP remains in effect and options under the DEIP remain outstanding, stock-based awards to our non-employee directors are being issued under the 2013 Incentive Compensation Plan.

+In 2019, PTC Therapeutics, Inc. invested \$4 million in the Company and acquired 1,290,323 shares of our common stock in our private placement.
+In connection with this transaction, PTC received a contractual right to designate a nominee to our Board which shall continue until the date as of which PTC owns less than 500,000 shares of the Company's Common Stock.
+Since April 2020, Dr. Klein, PTC's current Chief Executive Officer and President, has been PTC's designated director on our Board.
+Other than as described above with respect to Dr. Klein, there are no arrangements between any director or director nominee and any person or entity other than the Company relating to the compensation or other payment in connection with the director or nominee's candidacy or service.